Razsoriginal/Fragrance-of-Mastership/README.md

 4. Connect your Android device to your computer.
 5. Build and run the app on your device.

-## Contributing

-Contributions are welcome and encouraged!
-If you find any bugs or issues with the app, please submit an issue on the [GitHub repository](https://github.com/yourusername/your-repository-name/issues).
-If you would like to contribute to the codebase, please fork the repository and submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).